Emerald cosmic nebula with dark matter filaments - the unseen universe

 X-rays: Light We Cannot See

-X-rays weren't invented they were discovered.
+X-rays weren't invented - they were discovered.
 They're part of the electromagnetic spectrum, just like visible light, radio waves, and gamma rays.
-They differ only in wavelength and energy, not in kind.

 The Electromagnetic Spectrum